Advice for social care providers during coronavirus

 There are several ways to get testing.

-Your employer may be able to refer you via the government.
+Your employer may be able to refer you.
 You will need to speak to them directly about this.

 If a care home has a suspected coronavirus outbreak for the first time, they must contact their local health protection team immediately.